astronomer/docs/learn/airflow-setup-teardown.md

 ![Setup task decorator](/img/guides/airflow-setup-teardown_setup_task_decorator.png)

-As with the `.as_teardown()` method you cannot have a teardown task without at least one upstream worker task.
-The worker task can use the `@task` decorator or be a traditional operator.
+As with the `.as_teardown()` method you cannot have a `@teardown` task without at least one upstream worker task.
+The worker task can use the `@task` decorator or be defined with a traditional operator.

 ```python
 from airflow.decorators import task, teardown